 Often, though, they are not linked internally which means you have to walk outdoors and cross streets to get from one shop to another.
 In this case, rather than shopping malls, they are considered industrial zones, shops that are near one another but in separate buildings.

-Another mass shopping feature are the increasingly popular designer outlets in France, which you'll find outside some provincial cities and which provide discounted brand goods.
+Another mass shopping feature is the increasingly popular designer outlet village in France, which you'll find outside some provincial cities and which provide discounted brand goods.

 Otherwise, French retailers rule, especially in smaller towns.

 And no, you cannot really bargain for a lower price, unless you are at the market or buying antiques.
 For the rest, what is marked is what you pay.